ravd/transfers/README.md

 ### There are 2 integration tests.
    `HttpAppIntegrationTest.performBasicCalls` demonstrates the API (I added explanations in logs).

-   `HttpAppIntegrationTest.performCheckThatThereAreNoAnomaliesRelatedToMutiThreading` checks transfer processing engine, it is long running ~1 minute.
+   `HttpAppIntegrationTest.checkThatThereAreNoAnomaliesRelatedToMutiThreading` checks transfer processing engine, it is long running (~1 minute).

    Integration tests start http server on port `8889` (it can be changed via `HttpAppIntegrationTest::HTTP_PORT`).